czaloumi/ironman-2019/README.md

 # What type of athlete performs well in an Ironman Triathlon?

 To answer this question, I standardized each event time (swim, bike, run) to compare how many standard deviations each athlete's time is from that category's mean time.
-Using the consistency function below, I defined a "consistency factor" to illustrate how consistently well, or poorly, athletes' event times are.
+Displayed below is each athlete's "consistency factor" to illustrate how consistently well, or poorly, athletes' event times are.

-    def consistency(row):
-        '''
-        Returns difference from standardized mean
-        '''
-        return max(row.Norm_Swim, row.Norm_Run, row.Norm_Bike) - min(row.Norm_Swim, row.Norm_Run, row.Norm_Bike)

 ![consistency](images/consistency.png)